galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Streams' data and track realisations

-The radial velocity track was converted back from GSR to LSR assuming the solar and LSR parameters from \citet{Schoenrich2010}.
+Because of the sharp discontinuity in the sky, we have implemented it as two separate tracks: AAU-ATLAS and AAU-AliqaUMA.
+The sky tracks are given by Eq.
+3 by \citet{Li2021}, the distance modulus track is given by their Eq.~2 and the radial velocity and proper motion tracks are given in their Eq.
+1. The radial velocity was converted back from GSR to LSR assuming the solar and LSR used by the authors and provided in their Sec.1.
 The proper motions given by their Eq.~1 do not include the solar reflex motion correction.